Table of Contents

 - Mailboxes used for purposes such as DLP incident reports.
 These accounts might be licensed, but they shouldn’t really feature in a team.

-- Accounts that have a suitable license (like Office 365 E3) but the Teams option is disabled.
+- Accounts that have a suitable license (like Office 365 E3) but where the Teams service plan is disabled.

 Although Microsoft has now fixed the underlying bugs which caused these accounts to be included in org-wide teams, it is still good practice to check the membership after the team is created and remove any account that doesn’t belong.
 And like for any team with a large membership, consider updating team settings to stop members posting in the General channel, adding channels, or even using @team mentions (because they generate notifications for everyone in the team).

 Org-wide teams are indicated by the presence of the Org-wide tag.
-In addition, as you can see in Figure 2, the Manage team option displays a banner to inform users that the membership of the team is automatically adjusted in line with changes made to Azure Active Directory.
+In addition, as you can see in Figure 2, the Manage team option displays a banner to inform users that the membership of the team is automatically adjusted in line with changes made to Entra ID.

 But I Already Have an Org-Wide Team